Compassion is an essential Christian virtue and one of the keys to a happy life. Here’s how you can cultivate it at home.

 by Ryan Langr

-This should not be a daunting task!
+But this does not have to be a daunting task.
 Compassion is part of who we are as social and spiritual beings.
-All we need to do is cultivate the seed of compassion that is already inside each and every one of us.
-Below are 5 suggestions to help instill compassion in your children.
+All we need to do is cultivate the seed of compassion that is already inside us.
+Here are five suggestions to help instill compassion in your children.

-Talk about the Crucifixion: Children love and look up to Jesus, and they respond to love given them.
-God’s greatest gift, and the greatest example of compassion, is Christ’s sacrifice on the Cross.
-The Crucifixion may be uncomfortable or sad for a child to think about, but one of the advantages is that it will motivate them to want to follow Christ, give back to him, and treat others with kindness.
-In explaining the compassion of Jesus death, you merely need to tell younger children that Jesus loved us so much, he was willing to give up what what most important in order that we could be with him.
+Talk about the Crucifixion: Children love and look up to Jesus, and they respond to love given to them.
+God’s greatest gift, and the greatest example of compassion, is Christ’s sacrifice on the cross.
+The crucifixion may be uncomfortable or sad for a child to think about, but one of the advantages is that it will motivate them to want to follow Christ, give back to him, and treat others with kindness.
+In explaining the compassion of Jesus’ death, you merely need to tell younger children that Jesus loved us so much, he was willing to give up his life so we could be with him.
 Older kids can begin to understand that sometimes compassion simply means giving up time or being vulnerable with another person to help take on their suffering.
 Christ suffered for us, so we could suffer less, and we should try to live by that example.

-Help them Receive it: Hopefully this comes naturally for most parents, but it can be hard if we have a large number of kids at home, are busy in our schedule, or are not feeling well ourselves.
-Still, you are probably doing this already: take care of them when they are sick, stay up late with them when they are sick.
+Help them Receive Compassion: Hopefully this comes naturally for most parents, but it can be hard if we have a large number of kids at home, are busy in our schedule, or are not feeling well ourselves.
+Generously take care of them when they are sick or sad.
 When they lose a pet or a loved one, comfort them.
 When they are suffering, share your past experiences with them, or just sit and hold them.
 Isn’t it encouraging that this comes so easy for most of us?
-You are already passively teaching your child compassion at home!
+You are already passively teaching your child compassion at home through your example!

 Deal with Anger: While anger itself isn’t bad, and in fact can help us be compassionate to oppressed and persecuted peoples, inappropriate use of anger is the antithesis to compassion.
 You cannot suffer for someone whom you greatly dislike.
-Teaching your child to forgive, use their anger in good ways, and pray for their enemies will not only help them deal with anger as they grow, but it will water any seed of compassion you’ve planted.
+Teaching your child to forgive, using their anger in good ways, and praying for their enemies will not only help them deal with anger as they grow, but will water any seed of compassion you’ve planted.

-Practice at home: Pets and siblings are great ways to practice compassion at home.
-Care for a pet is a constant lesson in sacrifice time and comfort and takes care and compassion to do well.
+Practice at Home: Pets and siblings give us great opportunities to practice compassion at home.
+Caring for a pet is a constant lesson in sacrificing time and comfort and it takes compassion to do it well.
 Having a healthy relationship with siblings means moderating anger, sometimes putting others first, and forgiving frequent wrongs.
-In this way others in the home present amazing learning opportunities.
-If you don’t have a pet or multiple children, no worries, through your modeling, prayer, and serving int he world, you’re child can still make a habit of compassion part of their life.
+If you don’t have a pet or multiple children, no worries, through your modeling, prayer, and service in the world, your child can still make a habit of compassion part of their life.